-As discussed in the previous subsection, our replacement semantics differs from the SMT-LIB standard semantics.
-Run the SMT solver CVC5 \cite{cvc5} with the code in Listing \ref{lst-smtlib-code}, the result is UNSAT because CVC5 only matches the first occurrence of the pattern.
+Figure \ref{fig-rearranged-automata} presents the complete SFT construction, obtained by composing the pattern-matching SFT generated from \texttt{/[0-9]+/} with the replacement-generating SFT generated from \texttt{NUM}.

+We can extend the above construction to model both replace-first and replace-all for XSS attack verification.
+In this paper, we only illustrate the construction of replace-all in Figure \ref{fig:replace-all}.
+The SFT $\mathcal{T}_2$ combines pattern matching and replacement using the construction just described.
+The SFT $\mathcal{T}_1$ matches strings that do not contain any substrings matching the pattern.
+Two $\varepsilon$-transitions connect these components: one from $\mathcal{T}_1$'s accepting state to $\mathcal{T}_2$'s initial state, and another from $\mathcal{T}_2$'s accepting state back to $\mathcal{T}_1$'s initial state.
+This cyclic structure enables the replace-all operation by repeatedly applying pattern replacement until no more matches exist in the input string.
+Replace-first modeling has no transtion from $\mathcal{T}_2$'s accepting state back to $\mathcal{T}_1$'s initial state.

+We evaluate our SFT-based replacement operation by extending CertiStr \cite{cpp/KanLRS22}, a certified string solver that previously supported only basic string operations: concatenation and regular constraints.
+The original CertiStr was incapable of verifying any XSS attack due to the lack of support for transducers and replacement operations.
+CertiStr employs a forward-propagation approach to solve string constraints, which requires computing the forward image of string operations.
+Our SFT product operation provides an exact forward image computation for replacement operations, enabling seamless integration of replacement functionality into CertiStr's solving framework.

+By incorporating our SFT-based modeling of replacement, we develop CertiStrR—an extended string solver that supports two types of string replacement: (1) replacing the first occurrence of a substring matching a given pattern, and (2) replacing all occurrences of substrings matching a given pattern, i.e., either a constant string or a regular expression.

-We evaluate CertiStrR using benchmarks from SMT-LIB 2024 \cite{smtlib_benchmarks}, focusing on the QF\_S and QF\_SLIA logic fragments.
-The benchmarks are divided into two categories based on the replacement operations: (1) string-based replacement (\texttt{str.replace}) and (2) regular expression-based replacement (\texttt{str.replace\_re}).
-Due to CertiStrR's current front-end limitations in supporting the full SMT-LIB language, we preprocess certain operations.
-For instance, conjunctive assertions of the form \texttt{(assert (and c1 c2))} are decomposed into separate assertions \texttt{(assert c1)} and \texttt{(assert c2)} when \texttt{c1} and \texttt{c2} are string constraints supported by CertiStrR.
+We evaluate {CertiStrR} using benchmarks from SMT-LIB 2025~\cite{smtlib_benchmarks}, focusing on the \textsf{QF\_S} and \textsf{QF\_SLIA} logic fragments.
+The benchmarks are divided into two categories: (1) replace-first and (2) replace-all.
+In addition to replacement, the tests also include string concatenation and regular constraints.
+Due to the limitation of CertiStrR's front-end, some constraints were rewritten or removed from the tests.